mikaeltorni/coding_tools/evals/assertion_prompts/diff_analyzer_assertion_prompt.md

-analyze that the diffs are done correctly
+Make sure that the output is maximum of 10 words long, short description about the diff.